TeamHG-Memex/arachnado/docs/json-rpc-api.rst

 subscribe_to_pages
     Get crawled pages(items) for specific urls.
+    Url values are used as regex without any modifications at Arachnado side.
     Allows to get all pages or only crawled since last update.
     To get only new pages set last seen page id (from "id" field of page record) for an url.
     To get all pages set page id to None.